BMDroid/Challenge-Project/README.md

       <img width="400" height="300" src="https://raw.githubusercontent.com/BMDroid/Challenge-Project/master/resources/images/result.jpg">
     </p>

 12. The test set was created and there are **510** positive images and **510** negative images in it.
 The positive images in the test set are created by the same command of creating sample images.
-Howerver, the random seed of creating sample images is realted to the time, thus we need to wait for 1 seconds to process another image. [createTest.py](https://github.com/BMDroid/Netvirta-Challenge-Project/blob/master/src/createTest.py)
+Howerver, the random seed of creating sample images is realted to the time, thus we need to wait for 1 seconds to process another image.
+Copy the [createTest.py](https://github.com/BMDroid/Netvirta-Challenge-Project/blob/master/src/createTest.py) from "src" to main directory and run the script.

 13. For error rate calculation, we calculated the **IoU** between the ground truth with the detected bounding box.
 For ground truth bounding box, the description files are created while creating the postive test images.
 A dictionary which store the (file name, bounding box) is created.